 a) New development may require more than one access route for emergency services to connect to the Road Network.
-When a single access provided by a proposed road generally exceeds 250 metres measured from the centerline of the existing, intersecting road, or exceeds 100 dwelling units, a second access road will be required to provide an additional route for emergency services.
+When a single access provided by a proposed road generally exceeds 250 metres measured from the centerline of the existing, intersecting road, or exceeds 100 dwelling units, or provides access to a significant employment use, a second access road will be required to provide an additional route for emergency services.
 Emergency access roads shall be provided by the development proponent, and shall be a condition of approval for both public and private roads.